RMT-58/Ngobrol/server/api_doc.md

 ---

 **Base URL**
-All endpoints above are typically prefixed by your server’s base URL (for example, `https://your-domain.com` or `http://localhost:3000`).
+All endpoints above are typically prefixed by your server's base URL (for example, `https://your-domain.com` or `http://localhost:3000`).

-Use these routes to handle user registration, login, chat creation and retrieval, and message creation and retrieval.
+Use these routes to handle user registration, login, chat creation and retrieval, message creation and retrieval, and AI message suggestions.
 Make sure to include your `Authorization: Bearer <ACCESS_TOKEN>` header (where applicable) after logging in to access protected endpoints.

+**Error Types**

+The API may return the following error types:

+- `BadRequest` - When required fields are missing or invalid
+- `Unauthorized` - When authentication fails
+- `NotFound` - When requested resources don't exist
+- `Forbidden` - When a user tries to access resources they don't have permission for

+**Authentication Flow**

+1. Register a new user using `/users/register`
+2. Login using `/users/login` to get your `access_token`
+3. Include this token in the `Authorization` header for all subsequent protected API calls